genderkit/genderkit/_resources/surgery-consult.md

 There are more ideas for questions you might ask in your consultation on [this article on the Dillon Marshall Cowell website](https://www.dillonmarshallcowell.co.uk/medical-transition-blog/ftm-surgery-options).

-You can also speak to NHS Gender Dysphoria National Referral Support Services (GDNRSS) to discuss how to make best use of your surgical consultation.
+You can also speak to NHS Gender Dysphoria National Referral Support Services (GDNRSS) to discuss how to make best use of an NHS surgical consultation.
 You can contact the service by calling 01522 85 77 99 or by email.
 The service is open Monday to Friday from 9am until 5pm.
 You can find out more about the service in [this booklet](https://cavuhb.nhs.wales/files/specialised-medicine/welsh-gender-service/v2-gender-dysphoria-about-us-booklet-pdf/).

 ### What do I do next?